geudde/attic-chest/pages/13.reference/01.porden/docs.md

 256 THE RESTORATION. book vi.

-Albruno gaz'd upon the maid and sigh'd ; 290
+Albruno gaz'd upon the maid and sigh'd; 290

 Awhile he musing stood, and then replied,
 " Unhappy me ! whom adverse fates compel
-" To cause the woe of one I love so well ;
+" To cause the woe of one I love so well;
 " Oh ! why that love with hate requite ? and why
 " Still ask a boon which love must still deny ?
 " Claim ought but this, and if to grant be mine,
 " My power, my crown, my sceptre, all are thine !
 " Thine are my treasures, all my secret store,
-" By Gnome or mortal never view'd before ;
+" By Gnome or mortal never view'd before;
-" Thine Ophir's vaunted gold, the wealth that shines 300 " In proud Hispania's or Carinthia's mines ;
+" Thine Ophir's vaunted gold, the wealth that shines 300 " In proud Hispania's or Carinthia's mines;
 " Or where Siberia's frozen plains expand,
-" Or vast Sahara spreads her boundless sand ;
+" Or vast Sahara spreads her boundless sand;
 " Golconda shall her glittering hoard resign,
-" And Ethiopia's gems and gold be thine ;
+" And Ethiopia's gems and gold be thine;
 " Earth too has mines revealed to me alone,
 " And wealth that slumbers in a world unknown,* u Yet if thou bid'st, for thee my Gnomes unfold